 Dragon Birthday Cake assembly

 When it comes to frosting your cake it will be a little more difficult than a normal cake because there are so many cut pieces of cake.
 You’ll want enough frosting to make sure you can do a crumb coat.
 I used white frosting for my crumb coat and then frosted with green frosting.
 I used 3 tubs of white frosting colored green and did have leftovers.
+You can pick whatever colors you want, Morgan thought a black dragon or red dragon would also be fun

 To create the scale look use the lid to a marker.
 Make sure you wash the marker cap and then get to work.
 I tried hard to never press it in for a full circle.
 The half and 3/4 circles make a great scale look.
+You could also use a round tip, like for frosting and get a similar look.

 Dragon cake details